Barsha-Chatterjee/Bash-Shell-Scripting-Projects/GitHub API Integration/README.md

 Use-case :
-Let say you have an GITHUB Organisation and you need to see the list of repository collaborators who has Admin access.
+Let say your Organisation uses GITHUB and there is a particular repository to store all their source code.Now you need to see the list of collaborators who has access to the repositories.
-This script will automate the process of retrieving this information and generating a report.
+This script will automate the process of retrieving this information via API call and generate a detailed report.